Jahresbericht unserer Londoner Schwesternzunft, The Worshipful Company of Pattenmakers

 The past 8 months have been an extraordinary time for us all but we have tried to remain in close touch with our membership despite not being able to meet in person.
 I have been tremendously supported by Jennifer in this trying time and so it is all the more pleasing that she is now in the Chair as Master.

 She is already, one month in, making a really powerful impact on our company, as the second part of this article shows.
-We have created a weekly newsletter touch and are now on our 33rd issue!

 We had our first ever virtual Freedom ceremony and we now have arrangements in place for our new Liverymen to be clothed virtually in a series of ceremonies in the next month but I hope that it will not be too long before we can all meet again and restore our reputation for fellowship and partygoing!